 Costa Brava Activities for Wine Lovers

 The DO Empordà Wine Route is a great starting point for understanding how to visit the wineries of the Empordà.
 But, as wine tourism opportunities are expanding, other companies are offering tours and experiences for the wine traveler.
 These companies offer experiences departing from Barcelona, Girona, and areas through the Costa Brava.

-The landscape of the Empordà lends itself to a unique way to explore vineyards and bodegas — on bike.
+The landscape of the Empordà lends itself to a unique way to explore vineyards and bodegas — on a bike.
 Girona and the Costa Brava is a haven for cycling enthusiasts.
 But Bacchus on Bikes helps adventurous wine tourists find a way to explore the undiscovered corners of Empordà, showing off jaw-dropping vistas and culinary delights along the way.
-Three night tours include wine tastings, gastronomic lunches, accommodations, and luggage transfer, making it a no-fuss way to explore Empordà for cyclists.
-They also offer half day or one day tours.
+Three-night tours include wine tastings, gastronomic lunches, accommodations, and luggage transfer, making it a no-fuss way to explore Empordà for cyclists.
+They also offer half day or one-day tours.
 This is a great way to visit Costa Brava, perhaps with a side of adventure.

 If cycling is not in the cards, Evarist from Naturalwalks helps wine travelers explore the land of the Empordà showing off “the landscape in your pot.”
 A gastro-botanist by trade, and Catalan food historian by passion, Evarist creates customized walking tours with natural “tapas” and wine tastings.
 More than just being dedicated to Catalan traditional cuisine, Evarist also works with the Roca brothers, to supply El Celler de Can Roca with edible flowers for some of their dishes.